Stackclash/5e-vault/5. Mechanics/Classes/Artificer (TCE).md

 #### Tools Required

 You produce your artificer spell effects through your tools.
 You must have a spellcasting focus—specifically [[5.
-Mechanics/Items/Thieves Tools.md\|thieves' tools]] or some kind of artisan's tool—in hand when you cast any spell with this Spellcasting feature (meaning the spell has an 'M' component when you cast it).
+Mechanics/Items/Thieves Tools.md\|thieves' tools]] or some kind of [[5.
+Mechanics/Items/Artisans Tools.md\|artisan's tool]]—in hand when you cast any spell with this Spellcasting feature (meaning the spell has an 'M' component when you cast it).
 You must be proficient with the tool to use it in this way.
 See "chapter 5", "Equipment," in the "Player's Handbook" for descriptions of these tools.

 After you gain the Infuse Item feature at 2nd level, you can also use any item bearing one of your infusions as a spellcasting focus.